Spinal stenosis and neuropathy — connection and treatment options

-Spinal stenosis and neuropathy can be connected to one another, meaning that treating these conditions can be interlinked.
-In the most basic terms, spinal stenosis is the narrowing of the spinal canal or of the neural foramina (the spaces where nerve roots exit the spinal column to innervate the other areas of the body).
-This narrowing can occur at any level of the spine, placing pressure on the spinal cord or nerve roots, which can cause numerous problems in turn.
+Spinal stenosis and neuropathy can be connected to one another, which can also affect how these conditions are treated.
+Spinal stenosis is the narrowing of the spinal canal or of the neural foramina, which are the openings where nerve roots exit the spinal column.
+This narrowing can occur at any level of the spine, placing pressure on the spinal cord or nerve roots, which can cause a number of painful symptoms.
 One of the many problems that can develop due to spinal narrowing is neuropathy.

 The relationship between spinal stenosis and neuropathy